 What does Bertie mean?

-Bertie \b(e)-rtie, ber-tie\ as a name for girls (also used as boys' name Bertie) is of Old English and Old German derivation, and the name Bertie means "noble, bright; bright, famous; bright promise; bright fame".
-Bertie is a form of Alberta (Old English): feminine of Albert.
+Bertie /ber-tie/ [2 sylls.] as a name for girls (also used as boys' name Bertie) is of Old English and Old German derivation, and the name Bertie means "noble, bright; bright, famous; bright promise; bright fame".
+Bertie is an alternate form of Alberta (Old English): feminine of Albert.
 Bertie is also a form of Bertha (Old German).
 Bertie is also used as a variant of Gilberte (Old German) and Roberta (Old English, Old German).

 Bertie is a very popular first name for women (#978 out of 4276, Top 23%) and a slightly less popular surname for both adults and children (#83618 out of 150436, Top 56%).
 (2000 U.S. Census)

 Displayed below is the baby name popularity of Bertie for girls.
-Bertie reached its top position of #171 in the U.S. then, but is not ranked currently.
+Bertie was first listed in 1880-1889 and reached its top position of #171 in the U.S. then, but is not ranked currently.
 (Top 1000 Baby Names Records, 2014)